christinegaribian/soundwaves/docs/README.md

 This project will be implemented with the following technologies:

-- Vanilla JavaScript and `jquery` for overall structure and game logic,
+- Vanilla JavaScript and `jquery` for overall structure and game logic
-- `Easel.js` with `HTML5 Canvas` for DOM manipulation and rendering,
+- `Easel.js` with `HTML5 Canvas` for DOM manipulation and rendering
-- `HTML5 WebAudioKit API` for audio manipulation,
+- `HTML5 WebAudioKit API` for audio manipulation
-- Webpack to bundle and serve up the various scripts.
+- Webpack to bundle and serve up the various scripts

-In addition to the webpack entry file, there will be three scripts involved in this project:
+In addition to the webpack entry file, there will be four scripts involved in this project:

 `matrix.js`: handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.